 Cost to Hire a Sign Guy – $1.25 per Sign

-Other Software – You’ll definitely need some software other than the ones mentioned here to help you run and manage your business smoothly.
-Some examples are: websites, hosting, domains, mailing list database memberships, mobile phone apps, project management, and educational memberships to further your knowledge.
+Other Real Estate Automation Software – You’ll definitely need some software other than the ones mentioned here to help you run and manage your business smoothly.
+Some examples of other real estate automation systems are: websites, hosting, domains, mailing list database memberships, mobile phone apps, project management, and educational memberships to further your knowledge.

-I can’t give you an accurate estimate of how much you’ll spend on misc software and other things in this category.
+I can’t give you an accurate estimate of how much you’ll spend on miscellaneous software and other things in this category.
 Some people get carried away with this one, always looking for that next shiny object.
-I can only offer advice that if you want to keep your expenses low and your profit high, then only pay for what’s necessary.
+I can only offer advice that if you want to keep your expenses low and your profit high, then only pay for the real estate automation systems that are necessary.